victorzappi/LDSP/docs/0_introduction.md

 - Xiaomi Mi9 Lite/CC9 (pyxis)
 - Xiaomi Mi8 Lite (platina)

-Each comes with a pre-made configuration file, stored in [LDSP/phones](../phones) and orgnaized by vendor.
+Each comes with a pre-made configuration file, stored in [LDSP/phones](../phones) and organized by vendor.
 If you configure a new phone, please let us know and we will add the configuration file you created for it!